lcc2207/scalr-command-webhook/README.md

 # command demo webhook

-This webhook keeps Farm and Server records updated in ServiceNow.
+This webhook to kick off scripts you write

 # Instance setup.
 Execute "bootstrap.sh" on the target install

-This will install docker and pull down the SNOW webhook repo.
+This will install docker and pull down the comand-webhook repo.

 # Update the uwsgi.ini file with your settings